Bon Echo Provincial Park in Ontario is filled with hundreds of Indigenous pictographs

 There are five other trails ranging in length from one to 17 kilometres.
 As well as three natural sand beaches, with a good view of the mighty rock across the water from the shores at the main beach.

 For those looking to spend a few nights, a high number of accessible car and RV campsites, as well as more secluded walk-in sites, are scattered throughout the park.

-If you plan on visiting and exploring Bon Echo Provincial Park, make sure to practice safe physical distancing and pick up after yourself to leave the area as beautiful as you found it.
+If you plan on visiting and exploring Bon Echo Provincial Park, make sure to pick up after yourself to leave the area as beautiful as you found it.

 Feeling inspired to discover more ancient markings?
 Consider visiting the country's largest and oldest collection of petroglyphs (which are carved instead of painted) at Petroglyphs Provincial Park.
 Or make a longer trip out to Agawa Rock at Lake Superior.